Tunsworthy/homeops/docs/Current issues.md

 Tooling
--Terraform (future) - Will be used to configure Mikrotik and Ubuntu -Ansible (future) - Used to keep systems upto date -Github
+-Terraform (future) - Will be used to configure Mikrotik and Ubuntu -Ansible - Used to keep systems upto date and deploy containers -Github
 -Github Actions